sparkseneca/LinkedIn-Analyzer/README.md

 ## Running the App

 From the repository root you can either launch the interactive Streamlit UI or run a simple command-line analysis.
+If you prefer to keep the Streamlit app in its own repository, simply copy the `linkedin_network_evaluator` folder, `streamlit_app.py` and `requirements.txt` into a new directory and initialise a Git repository there.
+The commands below work both here and in that standalone folder.

 ### Streamlit Web App